alanl0566/sep11-freedom-project/entries/entry05.md

 }
 ```

-I learn making a platformer game using this video
+I learn making a platformer game using this video (https://youtu.be/37rASpfnCCM)
+How to read
 [Previous](entry04.md) | [Next](entry06.md)

 [Home](../README.md)